mfimia/JavaScript-puzzle/README.md

-# Puzzle Cam
+# JavaScript PuzzleCam

-### Developed with JavaScript, SQL, HTML canvas and PHP
+### Technologies used:

-### Requirements
+Vanilla JavaScript and HTML Canvas

-- Suitable for all screen sizes
+### Requirements:
-- Camera required
+All you need is a working camera and a good pair of eyes! 👀